mijanik/7-seg-tester-Project/README.md

 We are creating this project to allow quick testing of 7-seg displays used by other students.

 # Design assumptions
-For this project, we are using Freescale Freedom Development Platform - Kinetis FRDM-KL05Z
+For this project, we are using:
+Freescale Freedom Development Platform - Kinetis FRDM-KL05Z 3D-printed parts
+Photoresistor

 # Description